rebouljc/CS5001_5002_Debugger/Tasklist.md

 # Task Lists
-**TODO: assign or claim tasks**

 These lists are not complete by any means.
 Some tasks may become unnecessary, and new tasks will be added at any time.
+The assignees are not in stone, anyone can work on anything.

 ### Starting GUI
 Research GUI frameworks to decide which one we might want to complete the project with.
 Each of these should be completed on both **Windows** and **Linux**.